SPECIALTY GRAND CHALLENGE article

-Another cause of concern is that crypto assets allow for a multi-billion dollars global market of anonymous transactions, which does not undergo any control.
-Hence, its emergence and growth can create considerable challenges for market integrity, particularly coming from money laundering activities.
+Another cause of concern is that crypto assets allow for a multi-billion dollar global market of anonymous transactions, which does not undergo any control.
+Hence, its emergence and growth can create considerable challenges for market integrity, particularly from money laundering activities.
 Money laundering embraces all those operations to disguise the illicit origin of capital, to give it a semblance of legitimacy, and facilitate the subsequent reinvestment in the lawful economy.
-A recent study conducted by Foley et al. (2018) aims at quantifying and characterizing the illegal trade facilitated by the Bitcoin, to provide better understanding of the nature and scale of the problem facing this technology.
+A recent study conducted by Foley et al. (2018) aims at quantifying and characterizing the illegal trade facilitated by the Bitcoin, to provide a better understanding of the nature and scale of the problem facing this technology.
 The results from the study suggest that approximately one-quarter of Bitcoin users and one-half of Bitcoin transactions are associated with illegal activity.
-The authors find that around $72 billion of illegal activity per year involves Bitcoin, which is close to the scale of the US and European markets for illegal drugs.
+The authors found that around $72 billion of illegal activity per year involves Bitcoin, which is close to the scale of the US and European markets for illegal drugs.
 In the context of money laundering detection, network-based community detection models can be employed.
 They exploit the transactional network topology for the purpose of identifying communities of users and, in particular, to identify communities of money launderers, using the transactions between them.
 More formally, the method that can be applied is a network cluster analysis algorithm that takes as inputs the set of users (“nodes” in network terminology) and the trades between users (“edges” or “links” in network terminology) (Foley et al., 2018).
 The output of the algorithm is an assignment of users to communities such that the “modularity” of the communities (density of links within communities and sparsity of links between communities) is maximized (Foley et al., 2018).

-In this way a cyber risk measure can be used to rank cyber risks and prioritise interventions, preventing failures and reducing ex-ante the impact of risks.
+In this way a cyber risk measure can be used to rank cyber risks and prioritize interventions, preventing failures and reducing ex-ante the impact of risks.
 This on the basis of ordinal random variables, that represent the levels of frequency and severity for different cyber risk events, in different business areas.
 A similar approach can be consistently undertaken to measure operational risks deriving from the use of robo-advisors, caused by their malfunctioning, rather than by cyber-attacks.
 Note also that an ordinal-based measurement of operational risks and cyber risks can be easily adapted to scenario testing, which is one of the best ways for the financial industry to protect from them, specifically when they are conducted across the industry.

 In this paper, we have focused on the emerging topic of financial technology.
-We have first identified the main technological drivers of change: big data analytics, artificial intelligence, and blockchain technology; and their main financial applications: in banking (peer to peer lending); in asset management (robot advisory) and in payment systems (crypto assets).
+We have first identified the main technological drivers of change: big data analytics, artificial intelligence, and blockchain technology; and their main financial applications: in banking (peer to peer lending); in asset management (robot advisory); and in payment systems (crypto assets).

-Our vision is to encourage the development and the growth of financial technologies, making them sustainable, minimising their possible negative impacts on consumers and investors.
+Our vision is to encourage the development and the growth of financial technologies, making them sustainable, minimizing their possible negative impacts on consumers and investors.
 This goal can be achieved through the development of appropriate risk management methods, whose compliance burden can be limited by the technology itself.

 To achieve this aim, the paper has presented the main risk concerns that arise with the development of the most important financial technologies, and has suggested research directions in risk measurement models, appropriate to manage and mitigate the involved risks.

-A strict collaboration and open discussion between academics, fintech experts and regulators can help move us ahead in this direction, developing fintech risk management models that, while limiting the negative impact of disrupting technologies, encourage their development.
+A strict collaboration and open discussion between academics, fintech experts, and regulators can help move us ahead in this direction, developing fintech risk management models that, while limiting the negative impact of disrupting technologies, encourage their development.
 The journal Frontiers in Artificial Intelligence, with the research specialty Artificial Intelligence in Finance, will be key in fostering collaborations and stimulating research debates on risk management practices.
 The goal is to share with the community the best practices to measure fintech risks.
 Practices that could be employed to offer “automated” risk management tools, for both RegTech and SupTech purposes, thus making fintech innovations competitive and sustainable.

-Received: 25 Sep 2018;
+Received: 25 September 2018; Accepted: 05 November 2018;

-Edited by: Rosario N. Mantegna, Università degli Studi di Palermo, Italy
+Edited and reviewed by: Rosario Nunzio Mantegna, Università degli Studi di Palermo, Italy

-Copyright: © 2018 Giudici.
+Copyright © 2018 Giudici.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.